-Highlight or separate out behaviors Reid Park Zoo's grizzly bears could exhibit from the list you created in the previous section.
+Highlight or separate out behaviors Reid Park Zoo's elephants could exhibit from the list you created in the previous section.
 Once you have selected the behaviors, insert them onto your ethogram.

-Step 3: - Grizzly ethogram
+Step 3: - Elephant ethogram

-Spend 12 minutes watching the grizzly bears at Reid Park Zoo.
+Spend 12 minutes watching the elephants at Reid Park Zoo or on our webcams here: http://reidparkzoo.org/cameras/elephant-cam/.
 Document each time the behaviors that are listed on your ethogram are observed.
-After observing the bears, analyze your data to decide which behavior is seem more often versus which behaviors are less often seen.
-For example: sleep is a common behavior that does not need further encouragement; however climb might be a behavior we want to see more often.
+After observing the elephants, analyze your data to decide which behaviors are seen more often versus which behaviors are seen less often.
+For example: eating is a common behavior that does not need further encouragement; however, moving throughout the whole yard might be a behavior we want to see more often.